 Would you like to work together to see the light at the end of the tunnel right away?
 Or go at your own pace with my online course?
-You can also DIY with my book for teens!
+You can also DIY with my book for teens and parents!
 Choose below ↓

 Grab my free conflict-free conversation checklist?

 Fighting about school clothes?
 Dirty rooms?
 Phone use?
 Zero motivation?
 Stop dreading talking about it with your teen by using my conflict-free conversation checklist.

 What is Parent Coaching for Parents of Tweens and Teens?

 If you’re here wondering how to change your teenager’s behavior or attitude, you might be asking yourself, “What is parent coaching?”
 Coaching is a process of identifying blind spots, learning new skills, and getting personal support and encouragement while you implement them.
 As a coach, my client is the relationship itself… not you or your teen.
 I focus on what the relationship needs to thrive.
 Often, that is an imbalance of power that never worked and is trying to persist as your child approaches adulthood.

 Think of a coach like having a personal trainer at the gym if you’re trying to reach a fitness goal or a voice coach if you’re the next Bon Jovi–as a parent coach I’ll be working with you to help you reach your goals!
 If things start to slip, I’ll remind you why you’re doing this and what’s at stake if the relationship doesn’t improve.
 As a sociologist, I’m interested in the dynamics of the group and how you and your family can work together to achieve the best outcomes for everyone!

 I Improve Teen and Parent Relationships, One Respectful Conversation at a Time.